You’ve got questions. We’ve got answers. If this page doesn’t solve your concerns, please call us and we’ll do our best to help you.

 What kinds of activities are planned for the patients?

-Our Rehabilitation staff will work with our residents 6 days a week up to 2 hours a day!
+Our rehabilitation staff will work with our residents six days a week up to two hours a day!

 Will Medicare Part A cover my stay in the facility?

 Patients must have a Medicare card that reads “Hospital Insurance.”
 They must also be admitted to the facility with a physician order within 30 days of a three-consecutive-night hospital stay.
 Generally, during the first 20 days of care, Medicare will pay 100 percent.
 For days 21–100, a $185.50 daily co-insurance rate is required.
 Medicare does not cover skilled nursing fees over 100 days.